myles2007/myles2007/README.md

     <li>Catalyzed and led a long-term, company-wide initiative to reimagine the limits of BriteCore by developing, proposing, and proving a concept which led to raising $80M and opened previously unattainable business</li>
     <li>Scaled and led a globally distributed agile engineering team from 30 to 120 members over 2 years</li>
     <li>Closely engaged with InfoSec to achieve compliance initiatives such as SOC 2 Type 1 certification</li>
-    <li>Achieved AWS Advanced Technology Partner (Financial Services) status with help from other leaders</li>
+    <li>Achieved AWS Advanced Technology Partner (Financial Services) status with help of other leaders</li>
-    <li>Created and promoted a successful incentive program for AWS certifications—more than 50 obtained</li>
+    <li>Created/promoted a successful incentive program for AWS certifications—more than 50 obtained</li>
     <li>Directly reported to CEO as an executive with quarterly board-level reporting responsibilities</li>
-    <li>Directed a multi-million dollar onshore/offshore data architecture, analytics, BI, and system observability contract</li>
+    <li>Directed $2M+ on/offshore data architecture, analytics, BI, and system observability contract</li>
-    <li>Architected and contributed to replacement of a fragile, custom batch report generation architecture—used AWS Batch, StepFunctions, CloudFormation, SQS, and more; reduced cost by 90% and increased reliability/observability</li>
+    <li>Architected/contributed to replacement of batch report generation architecture—used Batch, StepFunctions, CloudFormation, SQS, etc.; 90% cost reduction, improved reliability/observability</li>
-    <li>Designed and oversaw replacement fragile architecture for nightly batch process orchestration of critical processing on millions of policies annually—used AWS StepFunctions, SQS CloudFormation, Batch, and more</li>
+    <li>Designed/oversaw replacement of nightly batch processing orchestration responsible for critical processing on millions of policies annually—used StepFunctions, SQS CloudFormation, Batch, etc.</li>
+    <li>Migrated 90%+ of AWS access to Identity Center with goal of removing all IAM users</li>
     <li>Partnered with Sales & Marketing to evaluate and win 20+ new customers and millions of ARR</li>
-    <li>Presented engineering updates to up to 300 non-technical users at annual conference—5 times throughout tenure</li>
+    <li>Presented engineering updates to up to 300 end users at annual conference—5x during tenure</li>
   </ul>
 </small>